-Have you ever wondered what Google does for a living?, if you haven’t now might be the right time to do so.
-Google is a giant and yet everything they sell is free, in essence they don’t sell anything at all, each and every single one of their products is free of cost.
+Have you ever wondered what Google does for a living?
+If you haven’t now might be the right time to do so.
+Google is a giant and yet everything they sell is free, in essence, they don’t sell anything at all, each and every single one of their products are free of cost.
 Let’s have a cursory glance at some of Google’s products.

-Gmail – Your favorite e-mail service, is free, until you exceed usage limits, which isn’t likely to happen under normal circumstances, unless you are a Spammer and for some strange reason decide to spam your own inbox.
+Gmail – Your favourite e-mail service, is free until you exceed usage limits, which isn’t likely to happen under normal circumstances unless you are a Spammer and for some strange reason decide to spam your own inbox.

 Google Chrome – Google’s market leading web browser needs no introduction, its free and always will be.